lsyaseen/KTAB/examples/reformpri/doc/README.md

 ## XML Data Format ##

 The most precise specification of the format is the `reformpri.xsd` schema.
 If you are learning the format or developing an XML data file, we suggest using an tool which can check validity with one click, such as  [XML Copy Editor](http://xml-copy-editor.sourceforge.net/).
 Like many XML editors, it will auto-fill tags as you go, check them for balance, and various other tasks to make writing XML simple and quick.

+Note that we follow the practice of using only XML Elements, not Attributes.
+The latter are more compact to write, but much more difficult to modify later.
+We can represent a dog's color as either an Element or an Attribute:

+- Elements: `<dog> <color>Black</color> </dog>`
+- Attributes: `<dog color="Black"/>`

 The basic elements of the data file are the following: